Operating under a plan or programme

 Official assurance programmes (OAPs) vary depending on the product or commodity.

 Live animals and germplasm

-The OAP for exporting live animals and germplasm helps ensure exporters meet the import requirements of their destination country.
-It gives importing governments confidence that any animal material, including live animals and germplasm (semen and embryos), from New Zealand meets the import requirements for those markets.
+The OAP for exporting live animals and germplasm helps ensure that exporters meet the import requirements of their destination country.
+It helps reassure importing governments that any animal material (including live animals, and germplasm liike semen and embryos) from New Zealand meets the import requirements for those markets.

 Fruit, vegetables, plant and wood products

 OAPs for fruit, vegetables, and plant products are password-protected.
 Only registered programme participants and Independent Verification Agencies can access them.

 - Check wood and wood products export requirements